BananaTigeer2/maven-javafx-ms3/README.md

 ###### Performance
-* Database insertion must be done in batches as inserting rows one by one will be slow.
+* Database insertion must be done in batches and transaction as inserting rows one by one will be slow.